ameistad/haloy/README.md

 - You've added your user to the docker group to run commands without sudo.
 (See instructions below).
 - A Docker image for your application pushed to a registry (like Docker Hub or GHCR).

-## Step 1: Install and Initialize Haloy on Your Server
+## Install and Initialize Haloy on Your Server
 First, SSH into your server.

 1. Install the `haloy` and `haloyadm` tools using the install script: